-Any program scheduled to begin its periodic program review during AY23, and any program whose review was previously scheduled and subsequently postponed, will be asked to postpone their review until Reimagining and Revising the Curriculum is complete and a new process for review is put in place.
+Any program scheduled to begin its periodic program review during AY23, and any program whose review was previously scheduled and subsequently postponed, will be asked to review the revised guidance, circulated to deans and department chairs/program directors.

 Program review is a regular, ongoing process of self-study following the Program Review Guidelines.
 The program review process at Seattle University is intended to serve as a catalyst for the faculty of each program to reflect on their program’s contribution to engaged learning, academic rigor, and the university’s mission and values.
 The review is outcomes and data based and is embedded in a strategic planning framework that focuses on program strengths/weaknesses and challenges/ opportunities.